Edited by: Keri Stooksbury

-Having an airline-branded credit card delivers benefits you won’t receive with elite status alone.
+Having an airline credit card delivers benefits you won’t receive with elite status alone.
 You’ll be earning award tickets faster, receiving discounts/credits, and enjoying additional perks/benefits.

-In addition to a generous sign-up bonus, the Rapid Rewards® Priority Credit Card (Learn More) will earn double points on purchases with Southwest and its partners.
+In addition to a generous sign-up bonus, Southwest Priority card will earn 2-3x points on purchases with Southwest and its partners.
 The card allows you to earn points you can redeem for flights and help you re-qualify for A-List status.

-With perks such as priority boarding, inflight discounts, and an annual travel credit, your new elite status is enhanced immensely by having the Rapid Rewards® Priority Credit Card (Learn More).
+With perks such as priority boarding, inflight discounts, and an annual travel credit, your new elite status is enhanced immensely by having a Southwest Priority card.